powerhome/power-tools/packages/two_percent/docs/README.md

 ### 3. Direct Model Access

-Query `ScimUser` and `ScimGroup` models directly for read-only access to SCIM data:
+Query `ScimUser` and `ScimGroup` models directly for read-only access to SCIM data, or use the GET API endpoints:

+**Via ActiveRecord Models:**
 ```ruby
 # Find user by SCIM ID
 scim_user = TwoPercent::ScimUser.find_by_scim_id("user-123")